PJMantoss/movie-search-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Movie-Search-App uses the TMDb API to retrieve information about movies.
-It's built with React and styled with CSS
+It's built with React and styled with CSS using the BEM syntax.

+TECH OVERVIEW:

+- Functional Components
+- React Hooks
+- CSS grid
+- TMDB API

 Date: 24-Nov-20